sap-tutorials/Tutorials/tutorials/hana-cloud-ecn/hana-cloud-ecn.md

     CALL CPU_AND_MEMORY_SPIKE();
     ```

     After calling the stored procedure CPU_SPIKE and CPU_AND_MEMORY_SPIKE, you can see that the CPU and memory usage has spiked, and you may also see an alert.
+Note that the metrics shown are polled once a minute, so the procedures are run multiple times.

     ![spike shown](usage_monitor_2.png)

+    The following SQL statement can also be used if expensive statement tracing is enabled.

+    ```SQL
+    SELECT START_TIME, STATEMENT_STRING, DURATION_MICROSEC, MEMORY_SIZE, CPU_TIME, DB_USER FROM M_EXPENSIVE_STATEMENTS;
+    ```

 ### Create an ECN
 An ECN can be created in multiple ways.
 Further details on the options and limitations when creating an ECN node can be found at [ECN Scope and Limitations](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-administration-guide/ecn-scope-and-limitations).

 1. Examine the options for creating an ECN.
 Create an ECN using one of the methods shown below.

-    * An ECN can be added using SAP HANA Cloud Central.
+    * An ECN can be added using the manage configuration wizard in SAP HANA Cloud Central.

         ![Add ECN](add-ecn.png)